pinobatch/hello-world/Xubuntu_setup.md

     make -j3

 Debian and Ubuntu package the free Game Boy Color and Game Boy Advance emulator mGBA as `mgba-qt`.
 Its GBA emulation is great.
-Its GBC emulation needs work (to put it nicely) but is good enough for game logic if your device can't run Wine or proprietary software.
+Its GBC emulation is progressing (to put it nicely) but is good enough for game logic if your device can't run Wine or proprietary software.
 Even if your distribution has outdated mGBA, if your `sources.list` has source URIs, you can use `sudo apt build-dep mgba-qt` to grab